Winnipeg’s 2025 Housing Needs Assessment…Why I’ve Been Fighting So Hard for Real Action

 • Renters, single mothers, newcomers, Indigenous residents, young adults, and seniors over 85 are among the most impacted.

 These numbers aren’t just statistics.
 They’re people.
 They’re families.
-They’re our neighbours right here in the West End, West Alexander, Daniel McIntyre, and across the entire city.
+They’re our neighbours right here in Daniel McIntyre, and across the entire city.

 Here are some of the areas I’ve pushed for: